 Education and Curriculum Officer

-Jamie is an education and curriculum development specialist with nearly 10 years of international and domestic experience in conceptualizing, developing, and implementing different education and training-based programming.
-Her work has ranged from providing services and expanding economic-based training offerings in refugee resettlement to developing hybrid-based life skills curricula for youth in the Middle East and North Africa.
-She has also directed capacity building initiatives through training of trainers, and delivered non-violent conflict resolution training with United Nations peacekeepers.
-Jamie started her work as a Peace Corps volunteer in Benin and has also taught English as a Second or Foreign language.
+Jamie is an education and curriculum development specialist with 10 years of international and domestic experience in developing and implementing different education and training-based programming.
+Her work has ranged from providing services and expanding training offerings in refugee resettlement to developing hybrid-based life skills curricula for youth.
+She has also directed capacity building initiatives through training of trainers, and delivered non-violent conflict resolution training.
+Jamie started her work as a Peace Corps volunteer and has also taught English as a Second or Foreign language.
 She holds a BA in English Literature and Communications from Hood College in Frederick, MD and an MA in International Training and Education from American University in Washington, D.C.

 Michal manages all translation work for CORE publications and is in charge of the production of Cultural Orientation products and the shipment of materials to Resettlement Support Centers.
 She also oversees the administrative and logistics aspects of the CORE project, including conferences and workshops.
 Michal has 15 years of experience as a professional translator and editor, has taught ESL at Georgetown University, and was a volunteer instructor teaching a citizenship preparation class for immigrants and refugees with Baltimore City Community College (BCCC).
 She holds a BA in English from Tel Aviv University, a post baccalaureate in Language and Copy Editing from Bar Ilan University, and an MA in TESOL from American University in Washington, DC.

 Digital Initiatives Officer